Choosing your Sage Fly Rod: a Series-By-Series Comparison

 Posted on

-sage-logo.pngThe Sage lineup has evolved significantly with the application of R8 technology in freshwater (R8 Core) and saltwater (Salt R8) fly rods.
+sage-logo.pngThe Sage lineup has evolved significantly with the application of R8 technology in freshwater (R8 Core, Classic R8) and saltwater (Salt R8) fly rods.
 Sage has achieved greater distinction and more purposeful performance with their new rods.
-How do they compare with the Trout LL and Igniter?
+How do they compare with the Dart and Igniter?
 Whether choosing an all-around trout stick or a highly specialized rod for that once-in-a-lifetime expedition, this is your guide for understanding the nuances of Sage’s outstanding modern fly rods.
 Budget is always a consideration, but in this article we will compare only the action, feel and versatility of the rods.
 Also, we will identify a few of our favorite models to help anglers build their arsenals around cornerstone fly rods.
 We begin by defining our categories of evaluation, followed by comparisons of all Sage freshwater and saltwater fly rods.

 Comparative fly rod characteristics